 Character of the local street scene/context and amenity (NPPF para.
-67, HD25, HD27, HD11 and UD10) - The proposal site is a pavement on the east side of Bold Street, outside the Lyceum.
-The site is in a busy shopping area of the city close to Liverpool Central train station.
-The existing street furniture along Bold Street provides a context for the installation.
-The proposed InLink will be sited in line with existing street furniture and will not appear incongruous given the urban character of this area.
-The installation will not appear unduly dominant given its limited height and bulk.
+67, HD25, HD27, HD11 and UD10) - The proposal site is a pavement outside No.24 Hardman Street.
+The surrounding area generally comprises a mix of commercial and education uses.
+Traditional shopfronts and businesses line the road at street level with associated advertising.
+The street scene also contains items of street furniture positioned along the road.
+The proposed InLink will not appear incongruous in the context of the existing vertical elements in the streetscene and urban character of the area.
+The installation would not appear unduly dominant given its relatively low height.
+Given the small scale of development, it is not considered that the proposal would have an adverse impact on the amenity of the area.

-Reduction of street clutter (HD27, HD14, UD10) - The proposed InLink will replace two existing payphones in the area thereby reducing street clutter.
+Reduction of street clutter (HD27, HD14, UD10) - The proposed InLink will replace a nearby BT payphone and another one at the junction of Mulberry Street and Myrtle Street thereby reducing street clutter.
 The InLink will be removed from the site when no longer required.

 Public safety, visibility splays and footway widths (NPPF para.
 67, HD25, UD10) - The position of the InLink would not affect public safety or interrupt any visibility splays or sightlines.
 There is sufficient space on the pavement to accommodate the InLink and allow for safe usage of the pavement by pedestrians and wheelchair users.
-The InLink is 100mm narrower than existing payphones and has a significantly reduced footprint therefore footway width will generally increase resulting from their replacement.
-The proposed InLink in this case has been positioned close to the kerb to maximise the available footway width that would remain following the development and to ensure it does not cause any obstruction to pavement users.
-The InLink will not pose a danger to drivers or obscure traffic signage due to its low height and small size.
+The InLink has a significantly reduced footprint when compared to BT payphones and is also 100mm narrower therefore footway width will generally increase resulting from their replacement.
+The proposed InLink in this case will be positioned close to the kerb to maximise the usable footway width and to ensure the InLink does not obstruct pavement users.
+The InLink is of a low height and modest scale and therefore it will not pose a danger to road users.
 The advertising screen would operate within the limits agreed on existing similar digital screens in the UK, as per the attached document - Proposed Schedule of Operating Conditions.
 This document also contains additional information in relation to the mitigation of highway safety impact.
 There are no other apparent public safety issues.

 Protection of heritage assets (NPPF para.
 67, para.
-126-141, HD27, HD11, HD1) - The proposal site lies within Duke Street Conservation Area and the Liverpool Maritime Mercantile World Heritage Site boundary.
-It is also adjacent the Grade II\ listed Lyceum building.
+126-141, HD27, HD11, HD1) - The proposal site lies within Canning Street Conservation Area and the Liverpool Maritime Mercantile World Heritage Site boundary.
+It is situated approximately 40 metres from the nearest Grade II listed building (Former Royal School for the Blind, Liverpool).
 The scheme takes a form which is sympathetic within the context of its immediate environment.
-It is of a limited height and small scale and will be located within a busy commercial setting.
-Its slender and elegant appearance and high quality design will complement the street scene.
-Long views of the unit will be limited by intervening development.
-The proposed unit would not have an adverse impact on the above heritage assets.
-Whilst it may have some impact on the setting of the adjacent listed building, it is believed the limited impact resulting from the development would be outweighed by the public benefits resulting from the provision of a high quality public infrastructure network.
-It is the type of high quality development encouraged by the council within the World Heritage Site that will help stimulate city centre regeneration and enhance the profile and image of the city.
+The InLink will replace a nearby payphone of inferior quality thereby contributing positively to the street scene.
+Its design and siting will be in keeping with the streetscene and commercial profile of the area.
+It is therefore considered that the proposal would not have a detrimental impact on the above heritage assets.
+The limited impact on the area that would result from the development would be outweighed by the public benefits resulting from the provision of a high quality public infrastructure network.

 Provision of high quality telecommunications infrastructure (NPPF para 42-43, UD10, GEN3) - The InLink would provide high quality telecommunications facilities as set out above.
-The proposed location is accessible to many workers, tourists and residents as part of the wider InLink network.
+The proposed location is accessible to many workers, students, tourists and residents as part of the wider InLink network.